 The Syllabus (Curricula and Modules)

 The syllabus is designed by international experts based on evidence-based approaches and years of research.
-The overall goal of the training series is to help addiction practitioners with basic knowledge and skills in managing SUDs at their Recovery centers.
+The overall goal of the training series is to help addiction practitioners with basic knowledge and skills in managing SUDs at their Recovery centres.
 The course is designed to give a clear picture of the science of addiction, its disease concept, stages and symptoms, and classification of psychoactive substances in the first course and discuss the treatment models, procedures, and managing recovery in the second course.
-In addition, participants will be also given additional sessions on counseling skills and ethics.
+In addition, participants will be also given additional sessions on counselling skills and ethics.

 Common Co-Occurring Mental and Medical Disorders—An Overview for Addiction Professionals